Murc13lag0/rcd/README.md

 # rcd
-Straight to the point: Matches one or multiple paths and `cd`s into it.
+Straight to the point: Matches one or multiple paths and `cd`s into the selection.

 ## Prerequisites
 ```bash